Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

     .fold(Colorf::broadcast(0.0), |x, y| x + y)
 {% endhighlight %}

-It's worth mentioning that the current BSDF implementation is incredibly naive, since we know that our materials are either diffuse, specularly reflective or specularly reflective and transmissive and thus only have a single component per light interaction (reflection or transmission) we can get away without doing any random sampling of the BSDF components.
-When path tracing is implemented this will have to be fixed, however it won't change the code listing above by much.
+It's worth mentioning that the current BSDF implementation is incredibly naive, since the only currently supported materials are either diffuse, specularly reflective or specularly reflective and transmissive they only have a single component per light interaction (reflection or transmission) and we can get away without doing any random sampling of the BSDF components.
+When path tracing is implemented and more complex materials are added this will have to be fixed, however it won't change the above code listing by much.

 Iterators combined with lambdas and closures make for some very powerful functionality.
-Similar expressions can of course be written in C++11/14 using lambdas and the corresponding methods from the [algorithms library](http://en.cppreference.com/w/cpp/algorithm) although I'm not sure if there's similar functionality to filter and filter\_map provided by the C++ standard library.
+Similar expressions can of course be written in C++11/14 using lambdas and the corresponding methods from the [algorithms library](http://en.cppreference.com/w/cpp/algorithm), although I'm not sure if there's similar functionality to filter and filter\_map provided by the C++ standard library.

 If we take a slight tangent away from materials for a moment, we find that we can even express the operation of checking a ray for intersection with all the instances of geometry in the scene